chee86j/SocialMediaTrendBot/README.md

 ## Overview

-This application is a Social Media Trend Analyst chatbot AI that leverages the Google Trends API (scraped using Selenium) and the OpenAI API to track, analyze, and report on trending content across platforms.
-The app initially focuses on Google Trends data, with plans to expand to other social platforms like YouTube, Instagram, Twitter, Reddit, Facebook, Pinterest, and TikTok.
-The AI chatbot provides insights on video and content trends based on niche topics, hashtags, and engagement metrics, acting as a virtual analyst.
+Social Media Trend Analyst chatbot  leverages the Google Trends API (scraped using Selenium) and the OpenAI API to track, analyze, and report on trending content across multiple platforms.
+Currently focused on Google Trends data, the app will expand to analyze content across major social platforms, including YouTube, Instagram, Twitter, Reddit, Facebook, Pinterest, and TikTok.
+By providing insights on video and content trends based on niche topics, hashtags, and engagement metrics, this AI-powered chatbot helps social media creators strategize and engage audiences more effectively.

 ## Table of Contents